Ordo-S/cmpe_172/README.md

 # Youtube Downloader

-## To get set up with a local version/may or may not work now with changes made to master
+## To get set up with a local version
 ```
-pip3 install django==2.2
-pip3 install pytube
+pip3 install -r requirements.txt
 ```

 ## To run server